zimingg/bandwidth/README.md

 This is a Python program that measures your internet bandwidth.
 The project accept a URL as a command-line argument and print the kilobytes per second that it takes to fetch that URL.

+## Project Details
+* Measure.py

+  In MyMeasure class, I implemented a function MeasureBandwidth which take an URL as input and return an integer.

+  1. If the input URL is invalid or the URL has a HTTP ERROR, raise Exception.

+  2. Use the valid URL to get response.
+We do not store it but count the size while reading through it.

+  3. Get the speed by size / time used, and return.

+* MyTest.py

+  * Include unit test for this program.
+Details below.

+* Main.py

+  This is the main function to measure the bandwidth and run test.

+  1. Get command-line argument, if no url entered, stop.

+  2. Call MeasureBandwidth(), if no exception raised, print the bandwidth, or catch Exceptions and print error reason.

+  3. run the test.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.